nandhitha1999/Student-InterventionSystem/README.md

 #### Execution

-In a terminal or command window, navigate to the top-level project directory `Student-Intervention/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `Student-InterventionSystem/` and run one of the following commands:

 ```bash
 ipython notebook report.ipynb